shivanshsahajpal22-dev/SocialEngineering/OSINT_Guide/Osint_Guide_2.md

 > Patent information records and licensing bodies have to be real and cannot be faked!

 > bit.ly short links reveal information on adding + at the end

+> what's 3 words is a platform that creates 3 words maps for every location

 ## OPSEC FOR THE INVESTIGATOR — DON'T BECOME PART OF THE STORY